less/less-docs/content/features/import-directives.md

 > Import styles from other style sheets

 In standard CSS, `@import` at-rules must precede all other types of rules.
-But Less.js doesn't care where you put `@import` statements.
+But Less doesn't care where you put `@import` statements.

 Example: